 Step 1: Tools Needed!

-- A dehydrator, with non-stick sheets, and a timer that shuts the dehydrator off when its done
+- A dehydrator, with non-stick sheets, and a timer that shuts the dehydrator off when it's done

-- A sharp knife chopping
+- A large sharp knife for chopping

-- A good little paring knife
+- A good little paring knife for carving off rinds

 Step 2: Cut the Watermelon